gpoblon/rust-doc/rust.md

     }
 }
 ```
-implementing a trait is similar to implementing methods with `for` added.
+implementing a trait looks similar to implementing methods with `for` added.
 It is possible to make a trait local to a scope.
-! *coherence* restriction: a trait can be implemented on a type only if either the trait or the type is local to our crate.
-If the trait is not local, it needs to be brought into scope as: `use externalcrate::Summary;`
+! *coherence* restriction: if neither trait or type are locally defined, the trait needs to be brought into scope as: `use externalcrate::Summary;`

 ##### Default implementations
-It is overwritten by specific methods for a given trait but is still useful.
+Are overwritten by specific methods for a given trait but are useful.
 Defined directly in the trait definition (vs semicolon)
 ```
 pub trait Summary {
     fn summarize(&self) -> String {